damianbrunold/dabscm/documentation/libraries/scm-sysadmin.md

 ```
 Syntax: (run-program/capture cmd [options])
 Library: (scm system)
-Description: Executes the external program specified as a list (program arg1 arg2 ...), waits for it to complete, and returns a list (exit-code stdout stderr) where stdout and stderr are captured as strings. options is an alist with optional keys: 'work-dir <path>, 'stdin <string> (text to write to the child's standard input).
+Description: Executes the external program specified as a list (program arg1 arg2 ...), waits for it to complete, and returns a list (exit-code stdout stderr) where stdout and stderr are captured as strings. options is an alist with optional keys: 'work-dir <path>, 'stdin <string> (text to write to the child's standard input), 'env <alist of (name value) string pairs added to the child environment>.
 Returns #f on failure.
 Example:
   (run-program/capture '("echo" "hello")) => (0 "hello\n" "")
 ```